 The information contained in the catalogue is established by PBA, assisted by PBA's chosen

-notifications, declarations and rectifications, which will be announced at the time of the sale and
+to notifications, declarations and rectifications, which will be announced at the time of the

-recorded in the minutes of the sale.
-This information, including the indications of dimensions in
+sale and recorded in the minutes of the sale.
+This information, including the indications of

-the catalogue are provided to facilitate the appraisal of the potential buyer and are subject to
+dimensions in the catalogue are provided to facilitate the appraisal of the potential buyer and

 The absence of any indication of restoration, accidents, condition reports or labels in the